guyleonard/sagawe/README.md

 # Single Cell Assembly Workflow

 This is a suggested workflow for the assembly of MDA Single Cell MiSeq Illumina libraries.
+It is contained within a bash script that will execute all the program sequentially.
+Directory structure is assumed (read: adapted to our local situaion) to be:

+WD/Sample_1/raw_illumina_reads/*.fastq
+WD/Sample_2/raw_illumina_reads/*.fastq

 ## Workflow in Steps

- A. PIGZ - Parallel GZIP *.fastq reads
+ * PIGZ - Parallel GZIP *.fastq reads
  1. Trimming and Adaptor Sequencing
-  * Remove any Illumina Sequencing Adaptors, poly-A tails, sequence quality score <20 etc
+  * Remove any Illumina Sequencing Adaptors, poly-A tails, sequence quality score <20, etc
  2. Overlapping of Read Libraries
   * We know our reads are 250bp PE with sequence overlaps, you might want to remove this step if yours are not.
  3. Assembly of Reads